Simonsator/UF-To-PAF-Importer/README.md

 # Import Ultimate Friends to Party And Friends SQL Script #

-This script imports data from Ultimate Friends to Party And Friends.
+This script imports friend data from Ultimate Friends to Party And Friends.

+Only who is friend with whom is imported, not the friend requests, when they where last seen, nor the users user settings.

 ## Import Steps ##